American Academic System

 By the time Americans attend college most students have completed 13 years of formal education: 6 years of elementary school, 3 years of middle school, and 4 years of senior high school.
 Undergraduate college programs generally require four to five years of study, while masters programs involve two additional years of study, and doctoral programs three or more years beyond the master’s level.
 A high proportion of the population completes secondary school and many students attempt some kind of post-secondary education at the undergraduate level.
 The American educational system does produce specialists, people who study a limited range of topics in great depth.
 Specialization comes later in the U.S. system than it does in most other countries.
 It is not until the third year of undergraduate work that a student concentrates on the study of his “major” field.

 Students are expected to demonstrate a high standard of academic honesty in all phases of academic work and college life.
 Academic dishonesty represents an attack on intellectual integrity without which there can be no true education.
 In taking tests and examinations, completing homework, laboratory work, and writing papers, students are expected to perform honestly.
-Savannah Technical Colleges takes academic honesty seriously; learn more about plagiarism and how to avoid it.
+Savannah Technical Colleges takes academic honesty seriously.

 The Grading System

 The quality of a student’s academic work is measured by means of “grades.”
-There are 4 grades which are considered “passing” grades for students at Savannah Technical College: A, B, C, and D.
+There are 3 grades which are considered “passing” grades for students at Savannah Technical College: A, B, and C.

 For students, the grade which designates “failing” is “F”.
 Each grade carries a designated number of “points” per credit.